Would you want to live forever?

-Gene therapy for ageing is not a common procedure, but one woman underwent gene therapy to lengthen her telomeres.
-The telomeres of her leucocytes (white blood cells) grew by an equivalent of 20 years of extra life.
-But no-one knows yet whether this will translate into a real increase in her lifespan.
+Gene therapy for ageing is not a common procedure, but one biotech company boss, Elizabeth Parrish underwent gene therapy to lengthen her telomeres (source).
+The same biotech company claimed that Parrish's telomeres of her leucocytes (white blood cells) grew by an equivalent of 20 years of extra life.

 Stem cell therapy